bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 0.4
+* Added: New logic for cloning relationships between posts.
+* Added: AJAX request includes the known post mapping from master to slave server
+* Added: The server tests this mapping to determine the correct post ID for the post_parent
+* Added: OIK_clone_relationships class implements client end
+* Added: OIK_clone_mapping class implements server end
+* Added: Plugins can implement "oik_clone_build_list" filter for handling client field mappings
+* Added: Base logic supports oik-fields "noderef" field type and "_thumbnail_id"
+* Note: Logic for handling relationships in post_meta data is not yet complete on the server end
+* Note: bw_trace2() calls are being used for debug tracing

 # 0.3
 * Added: Simple message on hierarchical posts if the parent has not been cloned
 * Added: admin/oik-clone-taxonomies.php to implement logic to clone taxonomy terms